Tom King (Emmerdale): Storylines

-2004–2006

 Tom goes to the local graveyard to lay flowers on the grave of his late wife, Mary, who had died in 1986.
-Marlon Dingle (Mark Charnock) was also present, doing the same, leading to the pair talking about their late wives, and Tom revealed that he had grown up in Emmerdale and was keen to return.
-Tom did move back to Emmerdale but had trouble re-establishing his haulage firm there.
-To get some inside information on his key competitor, Tate Haulage, Tom sent his son Carl to get a job there and act as a spy.
-When Carl found out that Tate Haulage planned to bid for a valuable contract, Tom undercut them to win it, moving himself, his family and his haulage firm into Emmerdale.
-Tom ran King & Sons with his sons, Jimmy, Matthew and Carl, while Jimmy's ambitious ex-wife Sadie (Patsy Kensit) would also prove influential.
+Marlon Dingle (Mark Charnock) does the same, leading to the pair talking about their late wives, and Tom reveals that he had grown up in Emmerdale, where his father ran a successful business, and he was keen to return.
+Tom, founder of his own haulage firm, eventually decides to move back to Emmerdale, but has trouble re-establishing his haulage firm there.
+To get some inside information on his key competitor, Tate Haulage, Tom sends his son Carl King (Tom Lister) to get a job there and act as a spy.
+When Carl finds out that Tate Haulage plans to bid for a valuable contract, Tom undercuts them to win it, moving himself, his family and his haulage firm into Emmerdale.
+Tom runs King & Sons with his sons, Jimmy (Nick Miles), Matthew (Matt Healy) and Carl, while Jimmy's ambitious ex-wife Sadie King (Patsy Kensit) also proves influential.

-After the Kings established themselves as the new top dogs of the village, replacing the Tates, Tom began searching for a partner.
-He set his eyes on the much younger widow Charity Dingle (Emma Atkins), and was overjoyed when she revealed she felt the same way.
-However, while Charity genuinely cared for Tom, he had trouble believing an attractive young woman was really interested in him and not his money – especially as most of the village believed Charity had married her late husband Chris Tate (Peter Amory) for the same reason.
-Things changed when Tom's close friend Roger Dyson (Malcolm Terris) died of a heart attack while playing golf, making him decide life was too short, Tom proposed to Charity and she accepted, and they held a massive engagement party in The Woolpack.
-However, Tom's family, particularly his daughter-in-law Sadie, were less than impressed, fearing Tom would leave his fortune to Charity rather than them.
+After the Kings establish themselves as the new top dogs of the village, replacing the Tates, Tom begins a relationship with the much younger widow Charity Dingle (Emma Atkins).
+However, while Charity genuinely cares for Tom, he has trouble believing an attractive young woman is really interested in him and not his money – especially as most of the village believes Charity had married her late husband Chris Tate (Peter Amory) for the same reason.
+Things change when Tom's close friend Roger Dyson (Malcolm Terris) dies of a heart attack while playing golf.
+Deciding life is too short, Tom proposes to Charity, who accepts.
+They hold an engagement party in The Woolpack, however, Tom's family, particularly Sadie, are less than impressed, fearing Tom will leave his fortune to Charity rather than them.

-When the day of the wedding eventually arrived, Sadie gave Tom photos of Charity kissing her cousin and ex - lover Cain Dingle (Jeff Hordley).
-Tom subsequently jilted Charity at the altar, sparking a massive fight between the Kings and the Dingle family.
-Tom became convinced Sadie was the only person out for his best interests; however, Charity was determined to clear her name, and when she obtained proof she took it to Jimmy, who was furious with Sadie.
-To hurt both Tom and Sadie, Charity seduced Jimmy, who was unaware he was being videotaped.
-At Jimmy's 40th birthday party Charity marched in and played the video, which Sadie had set her up.
-Tom was furious and begged Charity to take him back, but she refused, saying that she no longer loves him and left Emmerdale.
+On the day of the wedding, Sadie gives Tom photos of Charity kissing her cousin and former lover Cain Dingle (Jeff Hordley).
+Tom jilts Charity at the altar, sparking a fight between the Kings and the Dingle family.
+Tom is convinced Sadie is the only person out for his best interests; however, Charity is determined to clear her name.
+To hurt both Tom and Sadie, Charity seduces Jimmy and secretly records him admitting to how Sadie set her up.
+At Jimmy's 40th birthday party, Charity marches in and plays the video.
+Tom is furious with Sadie and begs Charity to take him back, but she refuses, saying that she no longer loves him.
+She then leaves Emmerdale.